The best baby-friendly workouts to try out right now

 Babywearing workouts are growing in popularity, with research pointing to numerous benefits for mum and baby.
 ‘The benefits for mental health are huge,’ notes CARiFiT founder and dad-of-two Vern Hill.
 ‘CARiFiT participants report feeling happier, more available and better able to cope with the demands of parenting, and having more energy to interact with their babies.’

-Developed in collaboration with doctors, physiotherapists and postnatal fitness experts, CARiFiT provides a 9-month cardio and resistance interval programme suitable for mums with babies aged 6 weeks to 18-months-old.
-Live CARiFiT classes are now running in London and Kent, while livestream and on-demand classes continue online.
+Developed in collaboration with doctors, physiotherapists and postnatal fitness experts, CARiFiT provides a cardio and resistance interval programme suitable for mums with babies aged 6 weeks to 18-months-old.
+Live CARiFiT classes are now running in London, while livestream and on-demand classes continue online.
 To take part, you’ll need a sturdy baby carrier (Vern recommends the Ergobaby Omni 360).
-A Pilates hoop (or small sofa cushion) and light hand weights (or tins of beans) are optional.
-For a taste of what's involved, try this online CARiFiT workout created in collaboration with The Body Coach.
+A Pilates ring (or small sofa cushion) and light hand weights (or tins of beans) are optional.
+For a taste of what’s involved, try this online CARiFiT workout created in collaboration with The Body Coach.

 ‘Babywearing strengthens the bond between mum and baby, stabilises baby’s heart rate and body temperature, promotes calmness and encourages optimal physical and emotional development, including early language and neural development and respiratory and gastrointestinal health,’ adds Mamma Method co-founder and mum-of-two Camilla Hollweck.
 ‘It can also boost breast milk production – and the added weight of baby provides an extra challenge for mum!’